Ethylene-vinyl acetate: Production

 EVA is obtained via chain-growth polymerization of ethylene and vinyl acetate.
 There are several techniques of polymerization that can be applied to this polymer, such as solution, suspension, bulk, and emulsion polymerization.
 A widely used technique consist in high-pressure bulk polymerization process, either in tubular reactors or autoclave reactors.
 Although less popular, others processes have been investigated, in particular, one study investigated the feasibility of a continuous emulsion reaction.
 Typically, this reaction takes place with a solvent (when the polymerization process isn't carried in emulsion phase), like a low molecular weight alcohol, such as methanol.
 Usually, the reaction is initiated with an azo compound or a peroxide (used between 0.002% and 0.1% w/w).
 The temperature of reaction is preferably kept between 40°C and 80°C. Conversion rates should not exceed 60%: from a thermodynamic point of view, this is an exothermic reaction, and controlling the temperature could be much more difficult if the viscosity is too high.
 Researchers demonstrated that although EVA is a widely used polymer, the kinetics parameters of the polymerization are incredibly complex.
-Using computational tools, it was found out that EVA polymerization process mainly consist in four reactions: chain initiation, chain growth, chain transfer, and chain termination.
-Specifically the chain growth is responsible for the degree of polymerization and the average molecular weight, the chain transfer is responsible for the dispersity.
+Using computational tools, it was determined that theEVA polymerization process consists primarily of four reactions: chain initiation, chain growth, chain transfer, and chain termination.
+Specifically, chain growth is responsible for the degree of polymerization and the average molecular weight, while chain transfer is responsible for the dispersity.

-Chemistry

-Hydrolysis of EVA gives ethylene vinyl alcohol (EVOH) copolymer (and acetic acid).